AlgoMaster Logo

 Understanding the Problem

 We need to find a window of exactly k consecutive elements that gives us the largest possible average.
 Since the denominator k is fixed for all windows, the subarray with the maximum sum will also have the maximum average.
-That observation simplifies things: instead of dividing every window's sum by k during comparison, we can just track the maximum sum and divide once at the end.
+That simplifies the work: instead of dividing every window's sum by k during comparison, track the maximum sum and divide once at the end.

 The question boils down to: what is the most efficient way to compute the sum of every contiguous subarray of length k?